Understanding and Expanding Workforce Diversity

 The pages depicted below include information on the characteristics protected from discrimination under the apprenticeship EEO regulations.
 Visit these pages to:

 - Understand more about protections from discrimination

 - Learn tips for avoiding discrimination, harassment and retaliation in apprenticeship programs

 - Access resources to promote inclusion in recruiting, hiring and retaining apprentices

 EEO Complaint Procedures

-If you are an apprentice or apprenticeship applicant and believe that you are being or have been discriminated against on the basis of race, color, religion, national origin, sex, sexual orientation, age (40 or older), genetic information, or disability, that you have been retaliated against, you can file a written complaint with the program’s registration agency.
+If you are an apprentice or apprenticeship applicant and believe that you are being or have been discriminated against on the basis of race, color, religion, national origin, sex (including pregnancy, sexual orientation, and gender identity), sexual orientation, age (40 or older), genetic information, or disability, that you have been retaliated against, you can file a written complaint with the program’s registration agency.
 Learn about the EEO Complaint Procedures on the Complaints Information page.